jdmartin86/jdmartin86.github.io/index.md

 My goal is to establish conceptual and mathematical foundations for the science of artificial intelligence.

 I value conceptually-grounded work with empirical cash-value.
-I often approach problems from first principles, by translating philosophical ideas into mathematical terms which can be analyzed and tested with computational experiments.
+I often approach problems from first principles, by translating philosophical ideas into mathematical terms which can be analyzed with computational experiments.
 <h2 class="content-listing-header sans">NEWS</h2>
 **July, 2024:** New paper on Meta-Gradient Search Control: [[pdf](https://arxiv.org/pdf/2406.19561)].
 **June, 2024:** Talk at Cohere for AI.